Mr-YENOJ/Terstyl/README.md

-This is termux in interface.With nice sound effect. this is an dragon interface. this is so cool termux  interface. its so like you are hacker.
+This is termux in interface.With nice sound effect. this is an dragon interface. this is so cool termux  interface. its show you that you are hacker.